Luo Haocai: Early life in Singapore

 Luo was born in March 1934 in Singapore, with his ancestral home in Anxi County, Fujian, China.
 His grandfather had moved to Burma and later settled in Singapore.
 During the Japanese occupation of Singapore, his uncle and the principal of his school were killed in the Sook Ching massacre.

 British rule was restored in Singapore at the end of World War II.
 While a 17-year-old student at The Chinese High School, Luo participated in the anti-colonial movement and was jailed by the British government for more than a year.
 As he had lost his birth certificate, he was deported to China in July 1952 after his release from prison.

 Academic career

 In China, Luo studied at Zhiyong High School in Guangzhou and Wuxi No.1 High School in Jiangsu.
 He was admitted to Peking University Law School in 1956, and stayed on as a faculty member after graduating in 1960.

-Starting as an assistant teacher, he rose to lecturer, associate professor, professor, and eventually Vice President of Peking University.
+Luo started as an assistant teacher, rose to lecturer, associate professor, professor, and, eventually, Vice President of Peking University.
 He was also Vice President of the Chinese Law Society and Vice Chairman of the All-China Federation of Returned Overseas Chinese.